 This city which suffered a tragic fate during last world war was able to rise from the ashes to become one of the architectural jewels of the 20th century with its towers and ultra-modern buildings.
 But despite the size of these buildings, people here live on the rhythm of the bikes, they know how to enjoy time, far away from the stress of megacities.

 The almost ubiquitous design is the symbol of the city.
 You can find it throughout the architecture and even in the smallest chairs in the cafés!
 Local hotels also follow this trend, such as the Mainport Hotel where each floor is decorated and designed to symbolize a different continent.
-The New York hotel located on the former point of departure for immigrants to the New World is also worth visiting because it is one of the few buildings who survived the bombs during WWII.
+The New York hotel located on the former point of departure for immigrants to the New World is also worth visiting because it is one of the few buildings which survived the bombs during WWII.
 It is also listed as a national monument of the Netherlands.

 You will also be able to enjoy shopping in the Van Oldebarnevelt street in stores like Mostert & Van Leeuwen, Nen Xavier and ANSH46 where you will find trendy men's clothes.
 Note that H&M recently opened its largest European store in Rotterdam with 4500 m2 featuring all collections of the brand.